 #lon-leadership channel, where the group discusses plans, initiatives and ideas for the wider office.
 Having the office leads driving our initiatives in tandem with the workplace team, and proposing new ideas to make remote life better, makes an impact like no other to their teams and to the wider office.

-In normal times, we host quarterly fireside chats—45-minute, in-person Q&As—to offer transparency and ensure alignment between our regional leadership team and EMEA employees.
-Rather than postponing these, our internal communications manager, Sophie O’Donoghue, opted to host our most recent fireside chat entirely through Slack.
-Everyone in EMEA joined an
+Pre-pandemic, we hosted quarterly fireside chats—45-minute, in-person Q&As—to offer transparency and ensure alignment between our regional leadership team and EMEA employees.
+Rather than postponing these, our internal communications manager, Sophie O’Donoghue, is hosting fireside chats entirely through Slack.
+Everyone in EMEA joins an

-#emea-fireside-chat-q1 channel, asked questions, got answers in real time, and reacted with emoji along the way.
+#emea-fireside-chat-q1 channel, asks questions, gets answers in real time, and reacts with emoji along the way.

 Keep up coffee breaks